Backgrounds are the foundation that innovative graphics are built upon.

 These mockups are extremely useful because you can instantly place the reader in your shoes.
 Readers will see a computer screen, flyer or another object like it’s sitting right in front of them.

 This presentation background example is a simple mockup that almost anyone can use.
+It would work perfectly as a business background for many purposes beyond presentations too.
 Check out how the designer used it in the title slide below:

 With an image frame you can make the computer screen show whatever you want, even the background image: